 You can find the full archive of my posts between the spring of 2014 and April of 2019 in the old archive here.

 In April of 2019, I focused my work towards personal essays and poems (mostly the latter).
 You can find all new work at my Medium publication, Common Words.
 All posts there are behind Medium’s paywall.
-It’s not a bad deal for $5/month to become a member of Medium, thus unlocking everything on Medium and helping support writers like me.
-But if you want my stuff for cheaper or free, there are a couple of ways to do that…
+It’s not a bad deal for $5/month to become a member of Medium, thus unlocking everything on Medium (including my stuff) and helping support writers like me.
+But if you want to access my work for cheaper or free, there are a couple of ways to do that…

 The second way, if you want to support my work while gaining access to various perks, etc. is to join my Patreon community.
-At any level of membership from $2+ per month, you’ll get my poems in their entirety in your inbox every day.
-Plus, depending on your level of patronage, you’ll get exclusive early access to a LOT of other goodies over there including videos, workshops and courses, print publications of my work, meetups, discounts, and more.
+Depending on your level of patronage, you’ll get exclusive early access to a LOT of other goodies over there including videos, workshops and courses, print publications of my work, meetups, discounts, and more.
 Learn more here.

 Okay, where was I?
-Oh, right… I was talking about myself and the sharing of one’s self online…
+Oh, right - I was talking about myself…

 It’s been interesting.
 When I look back to things I wrote even a few weeks ago (let alone a few years ago), I cringe.
 But then, it’s also been one of the most enlivening things I’ve ever done.
 It’s connected me to tens of thousands of others and has laid the tracks for my vocation.
 I kinda don’t know how not to do it now, so I can’t see myself stopping anytime soon.